 In order to be eligible for a grant, schools must be scheduled for one of our ranger-led, curriculum-based programs or for a service learning project with the Native Plant Restoration or Citizen Science program.
 Schools participating in a Glacier Institute Education Program at Big Creek and who are stopping at Apgar for the ranger-led program are also eligible to apply.

 Teachers complete the on-line travel grant form.
 It will automatically be sent to Glacier's Education Specialist who will verify that you have a ranger-led field trip to the park scheduled.
 You will then be notified by email if Glacier National Park Conservancy is able to fill your request.

 Montana Elementary Students to Public Lands Travel Grants

 $300 Montana Public Lands Field Trip Travel Grants Available for Fourth Grade Classrooms

-Glacier National Park will use the grant money to provide transportation funding to fourth grade classrooms to visit federal and state public lands in Montana.
+Glacier National Park will use the grant money to provide transportation funding to Montana fourth grade classrooms to visit federal and state public lands.
 The park is partnering with the Montana Environmental Education Association to distribute the bus grants.

 Requests for the $300 bus grants will be filled from applications received between Oct.
 6, 2018 - October 22, 2018.
 (This window may be extended if there are not forty applicants.)
 The applications will be ranked with higher scores going to 4th grade classrooms that are underserved in their access to public lands for outdoor education.
 The field trips must be for elementary-age children (if not enough 4th grade applicants than other grades will be awarded) and take place between Jan.
 2, 2019 and August 30, 2019.
 Applicants must indicate that they are going to a public land site that is supported by the EKIP program (which includes state parks in Montana).
 Educators receiving grant awards must agree to complete a post-visit report after their field trip that includes a field trip photo.